History Of The Dakota People In Minnesota

 Lake area land to live on, and they were also given hunting, fishing and gathering "treaty" rights

-force the Dakota from their Mille Lacs Lake homeland villages
+the white people force the Dakota from their Mille Lacs Lake homeland villages

 and entire Wakan/"Rum" River